All News

 Oklahoma state flag featuring an Osage war shield with six crosses and seven pendant eagle feathers on a medium blue field

-The bill, SB593, was introduced in January by Rep. Dusty Deevers, seemingly as a publicity-seeking maneuver by a legislator with a history of pushing far-right legislation that has no chance of passage.
+The bill, SB593, was introduced in January by Rep. Dusty Deevers, seemingly as a publicity-seeking maneuver by a legislator with a history of pushing far-right legislation that does not pass, even in a red state.
 And in this case, even if the bill were to advance or pass, we, along with the motion picture industry, publishers, free speech advocates, and others, would immediately jump in and ensure that a court enjoins it as a violation of the First Amendment.

-In any event, we don’t believe there is cause for romance writers to be concerned at this time.
-To begin with, the bill only applies to visual depictions, so it would not cover the text of erotic novels or similar works but only internal artwork.
+In any event, we don’t believe there is cause for romance writers to panic at this time.
+To begin with, the bill only applies its amendments to visual depictions, and not the text of erotic novels or similar works.
 Based on our preliminary online searches, we believe that few, if any, romance novel covers would fall under a generous reading of the proposed text.
 Of course, any writer who believes that images in their work could be implicated should contact us at staff@authorsguild.org.

-As noted, we have been informed that Rep. Deevers has a habit of introducing bills that have no chance of being enacted and that none of his bills have ever passed.
+As noted, we have been informed that none of Rep. Deevers’s bills have ever passed.
 That said, the fact that this latest bill would impose criminal penalties on constitutionally protected speech makes it important to follow, particularly in the current political environment.
 Members of the romance writer community should rest assured that the Guild will continue to track this and other assaults on free speech and will lend our expertise to those fighting against such attacks.
 Should SB593 move at all, we will be there to lobby against it and at least ensure that it excludes book covers.